November 10, 2014

-In addition, because wind chill is calculated as the feeling of cold wind upon bare skin, the degree of wind chill estimated by the formula would only apply if you were completely unprotected by windshields or fairings, and when you're not wearing any clothes.
-Hopefully you don’t ride like that (but if you do, we don’t want to know!)
+In addition, because wind chill is calculated as the feeling of cold wind upon bare skin, the degree of wind chill estimated by the formula would only apply if you were completely unprotected by windshields or fairings, and if you weren't wearing any clothes.
+Hopefully you don't ride like that (but if you do, we don't want to know!)

 So ultimately, wind chill is only an attempt by science to describe the sensation of cold on the skin as it is affected by wind.
 It's not an actual unit of measurement, and it varies from person to person depending on their tolerance to cold, what they are wearing, and even the level of moisture in the air.